 2. Encouraging Open Dialogue

 A bishop’s presence creates an open platform for dialogue between Church leaders, educators, and students.
-This opportunity allows school leaders and teachers to share their challenges and successes, enabling bishops to better understand schools’ unique needs and guide diocesan policies accordingly.
+This opportunity allows school leaders and teachers to share their challenges and successes, enabling bishops to understand schools’ unique needs better and guide diocesan policies accordingly.

-Archbishop Charles J. Scicluna visits the Minor Seminary on 17/01/18
+Archbishop Charles J. Scicluna visits the Minor Seminary on 17/01/2018

 3. Spiritual Support for Educators